avelino/awesome-go/README.md

 * [The world’s easiest introduction to WebAssembly with Golang](https://medium.com/@martinolsansky/webassembly-with-golang-is-fun-b243c0e34f02)
 * [Working with Go](https://github.com/mkaz/working-with-go) - Intro to go for experienced programmers.
 * [Your basic Go](http://yourbasic.org/golang) - Huge collection of tutorials and how to's.
+* [Golang: How to mock test](https://sakib.ninja/golang-how-to-mock-test/) - Learn how to mock test in Golang